LandSandBoat/lsb-wiki/Server-Setup-and-Maintenance-[Windows-10].md

 In the new dbtool window:

-Select the first option "1.
-Update DB" > "Would you like yo backup your database? [y/N]" > y > Enter > "Proceed with update? [y/N] > y > Enter > Done.
+Select "r.
+Reset DB" > Enter > "Would you like yo backup your database? [y/N]" > y > Enter > "Are you sure you want to reset your database to default?
+Type "reset dbtool" to confirm." > type it > Enter > Done.

-This will run all your .sql files and update .py migrations scripts.
+Run HeidiSQL > enter your MariaDB password > verify that the IP address displayed in the "zoneip" column ("Data" tab) of the zone_settings table (bottom) is the correct one (local (127.0.0.1) by default).
+If you are running a server for others to connect to, you NEED to update this setting.
+You can adjust all the lines at once by clicking on the "Query" tab then typing:

+  > UPDATE zone_settings SET zoneip = '**your.IP**';

+  Click on "Execute SQL..." (blue icon on top) > Yes.

+---
 /!\

 Updating Python: Default location of the Python installation files is: C:\Users\Username\AppData\Local\Programs\Python, when updating you may want to relocate old files from your old version's folder to the new one (copy/paste).